 With regards to outages that cannot be initiated and completed within a 24-hour period, there are additional factors to consider.
 Section 36.4.3.2 states the 24-hour rule as being that a CRR Transmission Maintenance Outage is, in part, an outage that "cannot be initiated and completed within a twenty-four (24) hour period."
 The key consideration is whether, at 30 days prior to the start of the month, the transmission operator had a good-faith belief that the work could have been completed in less than 24 hours.
 If so, then the outage would not be a CRR Transmission Maintenance Outage that must be reported 30 or more days before the start of the month.
-If a transmission operator plans to take a series of outages that affect the same transmission element and in total exceed 24 hours but that individually are less than 24 hours, then the CAISO requests that the transmission operator report that series of outages can have the same (or Formatted: Font: Not Italic, Font color: Auto greater) impact on the CRR process as a single 24-hour outage that does meet the requirements of section 36.4.3.2.
+If a transmission operator plans to take a series of outages that affect the same transmission element and in total exceed 24 hours but that individually are less than 24 hours, then the CAISO requests that the transmission operator report that series of outages at least 30 days before the start of the month.
+This is because that series of outages can have the same (or greater) impact on the CRR process as a single 24-hour outage that does meet the requirements of section 36.4.3.2.